-When you arrive, you will be greeted by our receptionists who will obtain and/or confirm your identity and your insurance coverage requirements.
-Whether this is your first visit or a subsequent visit, you should bring:
+When you arrive, you will be greeted by our receptionists who will need to obtain and/or confirm your identity and insurance coverage.

-- a photo ID such as your driver's license
+A valid photo ID (such as your driver's license)

-- a pair of sunglasses (your eyes will be dilated and very sensitive to bright light)
+Sunglasses (your eyes will be dilated and will be sensitive to light)

 In some cases, specialized tests may be ordered, including: